jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - Security control testing can include testing of the physical facility, logical systems and applications; common testing methods:
 - 6.2.1 Vulnerability assessment
   - **Vulnerabilities**: weaknesses in systems and security controls that might be exploited by a threat
-  - **Vulnerability assessments**: examining systems for these weaknesses
+  - **Vulnerability assessments**: examining systems for these weaknesses; steps in the assessment:
+    - Reconnaissance: passively gather publicly available info
+    - Enumeration: actively enumerate through target IP addresses and ports
+    - Vulnerability Analysis: Identify potential vulns to be exploited
+    - Execution: applies only if you are doing a penetration test
+    - Document Findings: reporting on findings and severity
   - The goal of a vulnerability assessment is to identify elements in an environment that are not adequately protected -- and not necessarily from a technical perspective; you can also assess the vulnerability of physical security or the external reliance on power, for instance
     - can include personnel testing, physical testing, system and network testing, and other facilities tests
   - Vulnerability assessments are some of the most important testing tools in the information security professional’s toolkit
   - **Security Content Automation Protocol (SCAP)**: provides a common framework for discussion and facilitation of automation of interactions between different security systems (sponsored by NIST)
     - SCAP components related to vulnerability assessments:
       - **Common Vulnerabilities and Exposures (CVE)**: provides a naming system for describing security vulnerabilities
-      - **Common Vulnerability Scoring Systems (CVSS)**: provides a standardized scoring system for describing the severity of security vulnerabilities; it includes metrics and calc tools for exploitability, impact, how mature exploit code is, and how vulnerabilities can be remediated, and a means to score vulns against users' unqiue requirements
+      - **Common Vulnerability Scoring Systems (CVSS)**: provides a standardized scoring system for describing the severity of security vulnerabilities; it includes metrics and calc tools for exploitability, impact, how mature exploit code is, and how vulnerabilities can be remediated, and a means to score vulns against users' unique requirements
       - **Common Configuration Enumeration (CCE)**: provides a naming system for system config issues
       - **Common Platform Enumeration (CPE)**: provides a naming system for operating systems, applications, and devices
       - **eXtensible Configuration Checklist Description Format (XCCDF)**: provides a language for specifying security checklists